garymatrix/automobile_eng_management_website/README.md

+This project was made by me for Automobile Department of AISSMS Polytechnic College as a Final Year Capstone Project this project is mainly developed with Django, HTML and CSS

 Features of this Project:

 A. HOD Users Can:
-1. See Overall Summary Charts of Stuudents Performance, Staffs Perfomrances, Courses, Subjects, Leave, etc.
+1. See Overall Summary Charts of Students Performance, Staffs Perfomrances, Courses, Subjects, Leave, etc.
 2. Manage Staffs (Add, Update and Delete)
 3. Manage Students (Add, Update and Delete)
 4. Manage Course (Add, Update and Delete)